Costin Petrescu (musician): Music and preparation for architecture

 From a very young age, Costin Petrescu showed interest in artistic areas.
-He took piano lessons early in his life but unfortunately the family instrument had to be sold in order to cover the high cost of living created by the crisis of the '50s after the second world war and the establishment of communism in Romania.
+He took piano lessons early in his life but the family instrument was sold in order to cover the high cost of living created by the crisis of the '50s after the second world war and the establishment of communism in Romania.
 However Costin, encouraged by his nanny, immediately substitute the loss of the piano with playing wooden spoons and the various family gastronomic vessels.

-By the time he turned five, Costin caught the attention of the drummer and musician Sergiu Malagamba, a friend of the family, who predicted a great future in music for the little boy.
+By the time he turned five, Costin caught the attention of the drummer and musician Sergiu Malagamba, a friend of the family, who encouraged his musical interests.
 His mother, member of a well known choir in Bucharest, never stopped to inspire and encouraged him.
 His music teacher from high school also recognised the talent and supported the purchase of a real set of drums.
 Soon after, Costin joined the 60s rock group The Pioneers.

 In 1964, the year of the Tokyo Olympics, The Pioneers became Olympic'64 and the new band quickly established itself with the music fans due to numerous engagements in clubs, concert halls and the Romanian Television.
 By now Costin greatly developed his drumming capabilities and together with the guitarist Picky Inglessis and his childhood friend Dorin Liviu Zaharia, nicknamed Chubby due to his style that resembled Chubby Checker, they started to write original music.
 The two rock operas that came out of this collaboration, the Dodecameron of the White Fire and Karma Kaliyuga made history at the Pop-Rock Music Festival organised by the Faculty of Architecture in Bucharest.
 The communist officials were not impressed with that kind of theatrics and the festival was banned for many years.

 Meanwhile, Costin attended the Faculty of Architecture Ion Mincu.
 As he entered the 4th year of studies the band called it quits, but Costin immediately joined another established rock group, Phoenix from Timișoara.

 With Phoenix, Costin climbed up the pop-rock ladder.
 The hard work was rewarded by sold-out concerts in Romania and abroad.
 Three vinyl records, of which two LPs and one Single were produced during this period and the band was invited at music festivals in Bratislava (Czech Republic) and Sopot (Poland).
 The band is now notorious in Romania but Costin wants something else and he begins a love affair with jazz and other musical forms, listening to Weather Report, Blood Sweet and Tears, Frank Zappa, Miles Davis, John Coltrane or Sun Ra.